wilsonmar/scala/README.md

 ## Installation
-0. PROTIP: Use Homebrew instead of downloading from http://scala-lang.org/download (as many tutorials suggest).
+0. PROTIP: On a Mac, use Homebrew instead of downloading from http://scala-lang.org/download (as many tutorials suggest).

    ```
 brew install scala --with-docs